 There are no criteria for determining the significance of collections or archival material.
 Usually, significance of a collection is based on what or whom it may represent.
-For instance, a collection of furniture from a single family and an era relating to a significant historic site would be considered highly significant.
+For instance, a collection of furniture from a single family and a particular era in connection with a significant historic site would be considered highly significant.
 In the same way, a high-quality collection of artifacts from a significant archaeological site would be of important significance.
 A large herbarium collected from a specific park over many decades could be valuable to resource management efforts.
 Archival records are most significant as a research source.
 Any records depicting critical events in the park's history, including construction and resource management efforts, would all be significant.